 Hydraulic fracturing or fracking, has proven to be a safe, well-tested technology that has enabled the U.S. to dramatically increase unconventional oil and natural gas production.
-Fracking has been performed in more than 1.2 million wells since 1949 with an exemplary safety record and no documented cases of contamination of drinking water.
+Fracking has been performed in more than 1.7 million wells since 1947 with an exemplary safety record.

 - Fracking has been safely used since 1947.

 - More than 1.7 million wells have been fracked in the United States.

 - More than 90% of all oil and natural gas wells are fracked.

 - Neither the EPA nor any state regulator have ever found a case of contamination of underground drinking water caused by the fracking process.

 - Before a well is fracked, several separate layers of cement and steel are installed to protect groundwater.